JdeRobot/RoboticsAcademy/_pages/exercises/IndustrialRobots/machine_vision.md

 ## Instructions for web-templates

-This is the preferred way for running the exercise.
+This is the preferred way for running the exercise once it is finished.

 ### Installation